bdeweygit/unity-swiftui/README.md

 - [**PostProcessBuild.cs**](UnityProject/Assets/Editor/PostProcessBuild.cs): Script automating integration of Unity generated Xcode project.

 ## Known issues
-- After building Unity project, Xcode workspace may not always reflect latest files, be unable to build.
-Close and reopen workspace to refresh it and fix this bad state.
+- After building Unity project, Xcode workspace may not always reflect latest files and be unable to build.
+Close and reopen workspace to fix this bad state.
-- When running app while attached to Xcode, there may be some noticeable delay between device orientation change and UI layout.
+- When running while attached to Xcode, there may be some noticeable delay between device orientation change and UI layout.
 There should be no such delay when running detached.